What Is Geofencing And How Does It Work?….Location Based Software

 Propellant Media

-Propellant Media is a geofencing marketing and omni channel advertising agency that using geofencing to target people in precise areas.
-They use a multiple of geofencing strategy including polygonal, radius, and latitude/longitude geofencing to precisely reach customers are walking or driving to particular boundaries drawn virtually on behalf of clients they support.
-Their geofencing is for direct brands, but also can be white labeled for resell to their other set of clients.
+Propellant Media is a geofencing marketing and omni-channel advertising agency that uses geofencing to target people in precise areas.
+They use multiple geofencing strategies, including polygonal, radius, and latitude/longitude geofencing, to precisely reach customers who are walking or driving to particular boundaries drawn virtually on behalf of clients they support.
+Their geofencing is for direct brands, but it also can be white-labeled for reselling to their other set of clients.

 ArcBest

 ArcBest is a multibillion-dollar freight and logistics solutions provider that solves complex supply chain challenges.
-ArcBest using their geo-fencing technology for LTL, Trucking, and shipping/logistics solutions to track everything from fleets of vehicles to shipments that have been shipped out.
+ArcBest uses its geo-fencing technology for LTL, trucking, and shipping/logistics solutions to track everything from fleets of vehicles to shipments that have been shipped out.

 Quickbooks

-Quickbooks is a payroll and account software used by many small to midsized businesses.
-Recently, Quickbooks began incorporating geofencing technology to help HR and companies better track their employees and set boundaries around areas in which their employees are going to ensure their not “lying” on their time tracking.
+Quickbooks is a payroll and account software used by many small to mid-sized businesses.
+Recently, Quickbooks began incorporating geofencing technology to help HR and companies better track their employees and set boundaries around areas in which their employees are going to ensure they are not “lying” on their time tracking.

 Arlo

 Arlo is a security company for consumers who want to protect and monitor their homes more effectively.
-Arlo built in geofencing which is a virtual fence that helps to discover when something or someone enters or exits a pre-defined zone.
+Arlo’s built-in geofencing, which is a virtual fence, helps discover when something or someone enters or exits a pre-defined zone.
 You can use Arlo Geofencing to arm, disarm, or resume schedule modes when your mobile device is In Zone or Out of Zone.

 Uber